Eurogame

-A Eurogame, also called a German-style board game, German game, or Euro-style game (generally just referred to as board games in Europe), is a class of tabletop games that generally feature indirect player interaction, lack player elimination, and provide multiple ways to score points.
-Eurogames are sometimes contrasted with American-style board games, which generally involve more luck, conflict, and drama.
-They are usually less abstract than chess or Go, but more focused on economic competition than wargames.
-Likewise, they generally require more thought and planning than party games such as Pictionary or Trivial Pursuit.
+A Eurogame, also called a German-style board game, German game, or Euro-style game (generally only referred to as board games in Europe), is a class of tabletop games which generally feature indirect player interaction and lack of player elimination, while providing multiple ways to score points and win.
+Euro-style games are sometimes contrasted with American-style board games, which generally involve more luck, conflict, and drama.
+They are less abstract than games like chess or Go and more focused on economic competition than wargames.
+At the same time, they generally require more thought and planning than party games like Pictionary and Trivial Pursuit.